CS336: Language Modeling from Scratch

 How long does CS336: Language Modeling from Scratch take?

-Expect roughly Full university course.
+Expect roughly Full 5-unit university course; ~19 lectures and 5 large assignments, months of self-study.
 Most learners work through it at their own pace.

 What will I learn from CS336: Language Modeling from Scratch?